TransUnion Completes Acquisition of Verisk Financial Services

-Payment cards are the main non-cash payment tool in Ukraine, while the use of direct bank transfers and cheques is less common than payment cards.
+Payment cards are the primary non-cash payment tool in Ukraine, while direct bank transfers and cheques are less common than payment cards.
 Debit cards are the most popular form of payment card in Ukraine, accounting for 80 percent of total cards in circulation.

 Pre-tax profits on Ukrainian credit cards declined to $55 million at the end of 2015.
 Profit per card decreased from $29 in 2013 to an estimated $8 in 2016.
 This trend is forecast to take a positive turn.